9hafidz6/main1/docs/UserGuide.md

 Q: how do I transfer data to another computer

 A: install the application on the other computer and an empty recipe.txt will be created under the data folder.
-Replace this file with the same file found in your previous computer. therefore your data will be transferred
+Replace this file with the same txt file found in your previous computer. therefore your data will be transferred.